AyanBot10/Starter-V1/script/events/README.md

 - `migrate_from_chat_id`
 - `pinned_message`

 **Note:** This is different from command handlers.
-Event handler commamd names must match the event type exactly as listed above.
+Event handler command names must match the event type exactly as listed above.

 ## Example Code
 ```javascript